Skip to main content

 Work Environment

-This position is mostly performed in an office environment, on or off-site, with prolonged periods of sitting at a desk and working on a computer.
+This full-time position is mostly performed in an office environment, on or off-site, with prolonged periods of sitting at a desk and working on a computer.
 NCSL provides a unique hybrid remote work policy with the requirement that staff travel on their own fare to the NCSL office once a month for team meetings and professional development.
 Employees routinely use standard office equipment such as laptops, printers, scanners, copy machines, and smartphones.
 Occasional travel by airplane, including overnights and weekends, is required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 Benefits